top of page

 Sensory Consideration: This is where materials speak.
 The warm give of cork flooring, the solid coolness of a stone bench in a sunny spot, the textured weave of a acoustic wall panel—each provides subtle sensory feedback.
 Combined with abundant, diffused natural light, these elements create a rich yet calming sensory landscape.

-sand in a sensory tank
+sensory tank sand.avif

 Blurring the Boundary: The most successful modern facilities treat the division between inside and outside as porous.
 A covered veranda becomes an all-weather extension of the classroom; large, operable doors allow a whole room to become an open pavilion.
 This not only promotes physical health and connection to nature but also expands the perceived space dramatically.